Locally Private Graph Neural Networks: Proposed Method

 To address the validation issue, we must make sure that our validation procedure is not affected by the KProp step parameter $K_y$.
 Clearly, if we use $\tilde{\mathbf{y}}$ for validation, by changing $K_y$ we are also modifying estimated labels $\tilde{\mathbf{y}}$, and thus we are basically validating different models with different labels.
 Therefore, we should only validate the model using the noisy labels ${\mathbf{y}}^\prime$.
 Here, we choose the cross-entropy loss between ${\mathbf{y}}^\prime$ and $\hat p({\mathbf{y}}^\prime\mid\mathbf{x})$, namely $\ell\left( {\mathbf{y}}^\prime, \hat p({\mathbf{y}}^\prime\mid\mathbf{x}) \right)$, as Patrini \etal~\cite{patrini2017making} show that this loss function, which they call forward correction loss, is unbiased, meaning that under expected label noise, $\ell\left( {\mathbf{y}}^\prime, \hat p({\mathbf{y}}^\prime\mid\mathbf{x}) \right)$ is equal to $\ell\left( {\mathbf{y}}, \hat p({\mathbf{y}}\mid\mathbf{x}) \right)$, i.e., the original loss computed on clean data.
 Therefore, we train the GNN with different hyper-parameters, including $K_y$, and pick the one achieving the lowest forward correction loss.

-However, the forward correction loss on its own is not enough to prevent overfitting.
+While this is in principle a reasonable idea, the forward correction loss on its own is not enough to prevent overfitting.
 That's because when $K_y$ is small, the estimated label $\tilde{\mathbf{y}}$ is more similar to the noisy one ${\mathbf{y}}^\prime$ than the clean label ${\mathbf{y}}$, and thus the model overfits to the noisy labels.
 In this case, the GNN becomes a predictor for ${\mathbf{y}}^\prime$ rather than ${\mathbf{y}}$, yielding a small forward correction loss.
 This is an incorrect validation signal as it favors $K_y$ to be close to zero.
-To overcome this issue and detect overfitting to label noise, our idea is to look at the accuracy of the target classifier $f(\mathbf{x}) = \arg\max_\mathbf{y}\hat p(\mathbf{y}\mid\mathbf{x})$ for predicting the noisy labels $\mathbf{y}^\prime$.
+To overcome this issue and detect overfitting to label noise, our approach is to look instead at the accuracy of the target classifier $f(\mathbf{x}) = \arg\max_\mathbf{y}\hat p(\mathbf{y}\mid\mathbf{x})$ for predicting the noisy labels $\mathbf{y}^\prime$.
 From the randomized response algorithm, we know that the probability of keeping the label is $\frac{e^\epsilon}{e^\epsilon + c - 1}$.
 This gives us an upper bound on the expected accuracy of a perfect classifier, i.e., the classifier with 100\% accuracy on predicting clean labels.
 In other words, a perfect classifier can predict ${\mathbf{y}}^\prime$ with an expected accuracy of at most $Acc^* = \frac{e^\epsilon}{e^\epsilon + c - 1}$.
 Therefore, if during training the model we get accuracy above $Acc^*$, either on the training or validation dataset, we can consider it a signal of overfitting to the noisy labels.
 More specifically, we train the GNN for a maximum of $T$ epochs and record the forward correction loss and the accuracy of the target classifier for predicting noisy labels over both training and validation sets at every epoch.
-At the end of the training, we pick the model achieving the lowest forward correction loss such that their accuracy is at most $Acc^*$.
+At the end of training, we pick the model achieving the lowest forward correction loss such that their accuracy is at most $Acc^*$.

 Putting all together, the pseudo-code of the LPGNN training algorithm with Drop is presented in Algorithm~\ref{alg:dpgnn}, where we use two different privacy budgets $\epsilon_x$ and $\epsilon_y$ for feature and label perturbation, respectively.
-The following corollary entails from our algorithm: \begin{corollary} Algorithm~\ref{alg:dpgnn} satisfies $(\epsilon_x+\epsilon_y)\text{-local}$ differential privacy for users. \end{corollary}
+The following corollary entails from our algorithm: \begin{corollary} Algorithm~\ref{alg:dpgnn} satisfies $(\epsilon_x+\epsilon_y)\text{-local}$ differential privacy for graph nodes. \end{corollary}